 How much do stool tests cost?

 They aren’t cheap, but can be insightful for those clients who need additional data.
-Most high quality tests are in the region of £300.
+Most high quality tests are in the region of £250-370.
 If I organise a test for you it also comes with my time to analyse the results and provide you with some insight into what is going on.
-Contact me to ask about this – firstname.lastname@example.org
+Contact me to ask about a stool test for IBS – firstname.lastname@example.org

 I can help you to:

 - understand your digestion better, so you recognise your triggers

 - eat a well balanced diet, with tasty meals that are simple to prepare

 Find more about my 3 month 1:1 Gut Reset programme

 Struggling with IBS-D?
 Did you know it could be related to bile acid diarrhoea (BAD)?
 You might not have heard of this, but some studies show that around 34% of people with Diarrhoea predominant IBS may have BAD.
 What are bile acids?
 Bile is made in the liver, and...

 Is breakfast the most important meal of the day?
 Many people I work say they just don’t feel hungry in the morning, and so avoid eating.
 Maybe you don’t want to start off your bloating that hits as soon as you eat.
 Or you feel a bit nauseous first thing and want to...

 I'm getting straight to the point with this one - There isn't any evidence that being a heavier weight causes IBS.
 But, what we eat, and the way food moves through the body can impact our body size, and can also affect digestive symptoms like bloating, gas, diarrhoea...